somya-gupta12/Excel_E-commerce_Dashboard/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Credits
-The Netflix Power BI Project was created by Somya Parnami.
+This Excel Project was created by Somya Parnami.
 Project Guidance - @rishabhnmishra